Cavities are most commonly a result of a combination of poor oral hygiene and diets high in sugars and carbohydrates.

 The maximum number of times a filling can be replaced is unspecified.
 Once the hole is too big, dentists usually stop replacing the filling.
+This varies from person to person and is based on the size and severity of your cavity.
 Your tooth loses strength once there is more filling material than natural tooth substance.

 Do fillings hurt without an injection?

 We will generally numb your mouth before beginning the filling process since the decaying tissue inside the tooth must be removed by a drill.
+This makes the procedure pain-free however you may feel slight pressure throughout the procedure.
 Without anesthesia, you may feel some minor irritation and discomfort.

 Do fillings hurt the next day?

 Experiencing sensitivity after having a cavity filled is a common problem.
 The typical discomfort associated with a filling should subside within a few days.
-We recommend calling our office if this persists for more than a few days.
+We recommend that patients act with caution while eating the first few days after a filling.
+Many patients report sensitivity to hold and cold substances.
+We recommend calling our office if any sensitivity persists for more than a few days.

 Schedule an Oral Health Evaluation Today